What Really Matters

 The value of a Whittier education is clear in the achievements of its students and alumni.
 Many have been state and regional finalists for the elite Rhodes Scholarship; four have actually won it.
 The College has also produced impressive numbers of NCAA Scholar Athletes as well as Marshall, Fulbright, and Mellon scholarship winners.
 Whittier’s medical school acceptance rate is double the national average, sending alumni to such prestigious institutions as Boston University, Cornell, Harvard, Johns Hopkins, UCLA, and Yale.
-Similarly, students have progressed to such law schools as Georgetown, Berkeley, Michigan, and Vanderbilt.
+Similarly, students have progressed to such law schools as Georgetown, Berkeley, Michigan, Duke, and Vanderbilt.

 Whittier exclusively accepts the Common Application.
 Students must also submit a $50 application fee (fee waivers accepted), essay, transcripts, two letters of recommendation, and SAT I or ACT with writing scores.
 Whittier has a test-optional policy for students with a high school GPA above a 3.0, but all admission decisions are made after carefully assessing the overall candidacy.
 Thus, no GPA or test result is an automatic determinant.

 The best way to know whether Whittier College is the right fit is to visit it in person.
 Whittier’s Office of Admission happily arranges tailored itineraries for prospective students, whether they be an hour in length or an overnight stay.
 These can most easily be booked online through the Whittier College website.

 Room & Board: $13,116